kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/envoy/_index.md

 ### Descriptors

-Rate limiting descriptors define a set (tuple) of keys that must match for the associated rate limit to be applied.
+Rate limiting descriptors define an ordered tuple of keys that must match for the associated rate limit to be applied.
-The set of keys are expressed as a hierarchy to make configuration easy, but it's the set of keys matching or not that is important.
+The tuple of keys are expressed as a hierarchy to make configuration easy, but it's the complete tuple of keys matching or not that is important.
 Each descriptor key can have an associated value that is matched as a literal.
 You can define rate limits on a key matching a specific value, or you can omit the value to have the limit applied to any unique value for that key.
 See the [Lyft rate limiting descriptors](https://github.com/lyft/ratelimit#configuration) for full details.